hotwax/oms-documentation/documents/learn-shopify/integration/how-is-the-order-fulfillment-status-updated-to-shopify-from-hotwax-commerce/giftcardsfulfillment.md

 It’s crucial to note that the gift cards are not functional until they are activated on Shopify.
 The activation process in Shopify is a necessary step to ensure that the gift cards are redeemable and fully functional upon receipt by customers.
 {% endhint %}

+{% hint style="success" %}
+When walk-in customers purchase a gift card from the store, it is treated as a regular POS order in HotWax Commerce.
+Stores maintain blank gift cards and assign the value to them at the time of purchase.
+As a result, the SKU for in-store gift cards is consistent with those sold online.
+{% endhint %}

 ### Activation of Gift Cards

 In the activation process, store associates directly apply a unique serial number and load the corresponding value onto the gift card in Shopify POS.
 This activation step ensures that the gift card is fully functional.